jackrobertscott/authpack-client-190806/documents/api/memberships.md

 Options.

-- collection: `string`: filtered by this collections's id.
+- group: `string`: filtered by this groups's id.
 - account: `string?`: filtered by this account's id.
 - limit `number?`: maximum number of memberships returned.
 - skip `number?`: skip this number of memberships.